Dan-Lucian/custom-player-with-ads/README.md

 ## Demo

 - [See the app](https://dan-lucian.github.io/custom-player-with-ads/)
-- The player might not work if you have any ad blockers.
+- Disable ad blockers on that page if player not working.

 ## Description